 Aid Tanzania, a US charitable organization, funds the work of Kiretono Resource Organization, a Tanzanian NGO.
 Their mission is “to help pastoralists live a more secure and stable life through holistic programs that improve financial standing, educational levels, and the health and well-being of pastoralist families living in and around Ngorongoro Conservation Area.”
-Maasai Partners sends students to Aid Tanzania’s school for girls and also supports the beadwork program.
+Maasai Partners sends girls to school through Kiretono Resource Organization’s scholarship program and also supports the beadwork program.
 To buy beadwork ranging from tableware to Christmas decorations, visit Aidtanzania.org.

 Women’s Microfinance Initiative (WMI)

 WMI is a women’s microfinance program created in Uganda in 2008, which currently has hubs in Kenya and Tanzania as well.
 Using a group lending model and requiring no collateral, the program is easily accessible.
 Profits are reinvested into local communities, leading to wider impact.
 After learning about WMI’s highly successful small-loan program in Uganda, MP was able to establish a branch in Tanzania.
 The organization, led by women and for women, trains, supports and gives loans to those living in remote villages.
 This allows the recipients to start or grow their own businesses and also build their communities through reinvesting profits, while building essential skills.

 Foundation for African Medicine and Education (FAME)

 FAME hospital provides medical services that are typically limited, if available at all, to the rural Tanzanian community.
 In order to improve access and quality to patients in Karatu and its surrounds, FAME provides ever-expanding medical care to anyone who needs it.
 Additionally, FAME, which is located in Karatu, brings in specialized doctors from around the world to work with and improve the skills of local staff, nearly all of whom are Tanzanian.
 Find out about MP’s medical projects here.